exercism/csharp/exercises/practice/collatz-conjecture/.approaches/sequence/content.md

 }
 ```

-Then, we update the `currentNumber` based on the algorithm, re-assigning its value with its next value in the sequence.
+Within the loop, we update the `currentNumber` based on the algorithm, re-assigning its value with its next value in the sequence.

 ````exercism/note
 If you don't like using a ternary operator, a regular `if` statement would do fine: